jzoubian/unit-tests-tp/README.md

 Particle in C++
 ---------------

 If you know C++ you can transpose the tests in C++ in the `part-2-simple-ut-particle/cpp` directory.
+We ill use Google Test to write our tests.

 To build: